oppia/oppia-android/wiki/Bazel-User-Guide.md

 load("@io_bazel_rules_kotlin//kotlin:android.bzl", "kt_android_library")
 ```
 Here, we are loading `android.bzl` and we are going to use it with a symbol name `kt_android_library`.
-Arguments to the load function must be string literals. load statements must appear at top-level in the file.
+Arguments to the load function must be string literals.
+Load statements must appear at top-level in the file.

 **[Visibility of a file target](https://github.com/oppia/oppia-android/blob/ba8d914480251e4a8543feb63a93b6c91e0a5a2f/app/BUILD.bazel#L621)**